White-backed woodpecker: Ecology

 In the breeding season it excavates a nest hole about 7 cm wide and 30 cm deep in a decaying tree trunk.
 It lays three to five white eggs and incubates for 10–11 days.
 It lives predominantly on wood-boring beetles as well as their larvae, as well as other insects, nuts, seeds and berries.

 Life Span

-In the wild the white-backed Woodpecker (Dendrocopos leucotos) can survive between three to four years, while in captivity they can survive for approximately eleven years.
+In the wild, white-backed woodpeckers can survive between three and four years, while in captivity they can survive for approximately eleven years.